IndexChain/Index/README.md

 What is Index?
 --------------

 [Index](https://index.io) is a privacy focused cryptocurrency that utilizes zero-knowledge proofs which allows users to destroy coins and then redeem them later for brand new ones with no transaction history.
-Index uses[Sigma protocol](https://index.io/what-is-sigma-and-why-is-it-replacing-zerocoin-in-index/) for privacy ,which has no trusted setup and small proof sizes.
+Index uses the [Sigma protocol](https://index.io/what-is-sigma-and-why-is-it-replacing-zerocoin-in-index/) for privacy ,which has no trusted setup and small proof sizes.
 Index also utilises [Dandelion++](https://arxiv.org/abs/1805.11060) to obscure the originating IP of transactions without relying on any external services such as Tor/i2P.

-How Index’s Privacy Technology Compares to the Competition [Uses zcoim's comparison image and details]
+How Index’s Privacy Technology Compares to the Competition [Uses zcoin's comparison image and details]
 --------------
 ![A comparison chart of Index’s solutions with other leading privacy technologies can be found below](https://zcoin.io/wp-content/uploads/2019/04/zcoin_table_coloured5-01.png) read more https://index.io/indexs-privacy-technology-compares-competition/

-Running with Docker
+Running with Docker [Not supported yet]
 ===================

 If you are already familiar with Docker, then running Index with Docker might be the the easier method for you.
 To run Index using this method, first install [Docker](https://store.docker.com/search?type=edition&offering=community).
 After this you may